bowhan/piPipes/README.md

 annotated  transposons, piRNA clusters with bowtie and uses bedtools to assign them to different annotations.
 For each feature, length distribution, nucleotide percentage, ping-pong score, et al.,  are calculated and graphed.
 Some microRNA analysis is also included.
-In the dual library mode, pair-wise comparison of miRNA and piRNAs will be done.
+In the dual sample mode, pair-wise comparison of miRNA and piRNAs will be done.
 We invented this balloon-plot to efficiently compare the heterogeneity of miRNA between two samples. piRNA for different transposon family is also compared.
 For small RNA tailing analysis, please use [Tailor](http://jhhung.github.io/Tailor/) and its associated pipeline.
 It is current not included in **piPipes**.

 A more detailed explanation can be found [here](https://github.com/bowhan/piPipes/wiki/smallRNA).